nilsstreedain/nilsstreedain.com/blog/_posts/2021-06-09-setting-up-pi-hole-with-cloudflared.md

 ---
-title: Set Up Pi-hole + Cloudflared
+title: Setting Up Pi-hole with Cloudflared
 subtitle: How to set up Pi-Hole with Cloudflared and AutoUpdating Blocklists
-image: /assets/img/pi-hole+cloudflared.png
+image: /assets/img/phole-cloudflared.png
 last_updated: 2021-10-04
 ---

-# cloudflared + pi-hole + AutoUpdating BlockLists
 Before getting started:
 - Create a fresh install of Raspbian (or your prefered distro) with ssh enabled
-- Connect your Raspberry Pi (or whatever computer you're using) to your network
+- Connect your Raspberry Pi (or another preferred computer) to your network
-- ssh into the Pi
+- ssh into the device

 ## Update Raspberry Pi
 ```bash